ced555/cum_framework/README.md

 **a regular acf controller SHOULD work, not as a wirelink tho but if you do not have such a chip follow the following tutorial**

-**This tutorial expects you to have a FUNCTIONING car and some basic wiremod knowledge**
+**This tutorial expects you to have a FUNCTIONING (suspension and steering) car and some basic wiremod knowledge**

 Wire the Gearbox and the transmission's wirelinks to each other and